polymathematic/QE-Articles/DC-FEMS/README.md

 Mr. Beaton indicates that since the contract with AMR started, response times have fallen city-wide.
 Any improvement is good, but increasing the number of ambulances on the road and [augmenting FEMS resources](https://www.washingtonpost.com/local/dc-considering-uber-in-place-of-ambulances-for-some-patients/2016/07/11/06ad0732-47b1-11e6-8dac-0c6e4accc5b1_story.html) are short-term improvements.
 They do not address the underlying structural issues: the chokepoint across the bridge and the dearth of trauma centers east of the Anacostia.

+*This article was originally published on [Greater Greater Washington](http://greatergreaterwashington.org/post/33374/ambulances-take-longer-to-reach-you-if-you-live-east-of-the-anacostia-river/).*